Paradixes/Hello_World/README.md

-# hello-world
+# hello-worl

-Hi Humans
+>Hi Humans

-Gayhub here?
+>Gayhub here?

-A student in China, and was attrcted by the reputation of github (gayhub?)
+>A student in China, and was attrcted by the reputation of github (gayhub?)

-major in communication engineering, but more intersted in coding (despite my poor commend of it).
+>major in communication engineering, but more intersted in coding (despite my poor commend of it).
-Thus, that's the reason why I come here and try to become better at coding!
+>Thus, that's the reason why I come here and try to become better at coding!